joicequeiroz/joice-queiroz/README.md

   * Creating a product with negative values for integer fields
   * Creating a product with negative values for string fields
   * Creating a product without body
+  * Research products
-  * Search all products
+  * Research all products
-  * Search a product
+  * Highest Priced Products
+  * Product Name and Description Only
+  * TVs with free shipping and price between $500 and $800
   * Update a products
   * Delete a products
 * **Stores**